Final Reporting in QA: Ensuring Complete Application Quality Visibility

 The Process Behind Final Reporting

 Risk assessment plays a significant role as well.
-Not all defects have the same impact, and the report should prioritize high-risk issues that could affect business operations or user experience.
+Not all defects have the same impact, and the report should prioritise high-risk issues that could affect business operations or user experience.
 Defining the testing scope clearly allows teams to communicate what was covered and why certain areas were focused on more than others.

 Benefits of Comprehensive QA Reporting

 The benefits of a well-prepared QA report are multi-fold.
-First, it provides clarity and transparency, ensuring that everyone is aware of the current quality state of the application.
-Second, it offers actionable insights for developers and managers, guiding them on improvements and optimization strategies.
+First, it provides clarity and transparency, ensuring everyone is aware of the current quality state of the application.
+Second, it offers actionable insights for developers and managers, guiding them on improvements and optimisation strategies.
 Third, it enhances accountability, as every testing activity and defect resolution is clearly documented.

 Best Practices for Effective Final Reporting